 <Unchanged part omitted>

 A UE can be configured per G-RNTI or per G-CS-RNTI, by harq-FeedbackEnablerMulticast with value set to 'enabled', to provide HARQ-ACK information for PDSCH receptions.
-When the UE is not provided harq-FeedbackEnablerMulticast for a G-RNTI or G-CS-RNTI , the UE does not provide HARQ-ACK information for respective PDSCH receptions.
+When the UE is not provided harq-FeedbackEnablerMulticast for a G-RNTI or G-CS-RNTI and pdsch-HARQ-ACK-Codebook = dynamic for multicast HARQ-ACK information, the UE does not provide HARQ-ACK information for respective PDSCH receptions.
+When the UE is not provided harq-FeedbackEnablerMulticast for a G-RNTI or G-CS-RNTI and pdsch-HARQ-ACK-Codebook = semic for multicast HARQ-ACK information, the UE provides HARQ-ACK information for respective PDSCH receptions as described in clause 9.1.2.
 If a UE is provided harq-FeedbackEnablerMulticast with value set to 'dci-enabler' for a G-RNTI or a G-CS-RNTI, the UE determines whether or not to provide the HARQ-ACK information for PDSCH receptions based on an indication by the multicast DCI format associated with the G-RNTI or the G-CS-RNTI [4, TS 38.212].

 <Unchanged part omitted>